Simulate, Reason, Decide: Scientific Reasoning with LLMs for Simulation-Driven Decision Making

 Key Points

-- MechSim allows LLM agents to reason about simulator mechanisms and assumptions.
+- MechSim allows agents to reason about simulator mechanisms and assumptions.

 - The framework improves transparency and auditability in simulation-driven decisions.